Scotland: Celtic connections

-As one of the Celtic nations, Scotland and Scottish culture are represented at interceltic events at home and over the world.
+As one of the Celtic nations, Scotland and Scottish culture are represented at inter-Celtic events at home and over the world.
 Scotland hosts several music festivals including Celtic Connections (Glasgow), and the Hebridean Celtic Festival (Stornoway).
 Festivals celebrating Celtic culture, such as Festival Interceltique de Lorient (Brittany), the Pan Celtic Festival (Ireland), and the National Celtic Festival (Portarlington, Australia), feature elements of Scottish culture such as language, music and dance.